Generation Women Melbourne — Bridging the Divide: Stories of unexpected connections

 Generation Women Australia is proudly award-winning and is the only chapter in the world to offer an ongoing membership program, giving our community even more ways to connect, belong and grow between shows.

 This event is presented by Generation Women Australia, founded by Donna Logue.
+The show will be hosted by Rebecca Lister.

 Generation Women was originally created by Georgia Clark in New York.